RuthyYao/RuthyYao.github.io/_posts/2024-11-01-wine_quality_classification.md

 * Sulphates - to control between 0.65 and 0.86;
 * Volatile acidity - to control between 0.3 and 0.49;
 * Density - to control between 0.9947 and 0.9974;
-* Total sulfur dioxide - to control between 17 and 43.
+* Total sulphur dioxide - to control between 17 and 43.

 ### Nest Steps

 Further analyses could yield additional insights to further improve the prediction at Riverwood Wine.

-- **Enlarge the sample size** - This dataset has only 1599 entires of the wine product with only ~230 classified as "high-quality".
+- **Enlarge the sample size** - This dataset has only 1599 entries of the wine product with only ~230 classified as "high-quality".
 Enlarge the sample size will improve the predicative accuracy.

 - **Analyse the interacted features** - Some physicochemical properties are interdependent.
 Build interaction features will improve the predicative power.

-- **Prepare for the model deployment** - - Further analysis on what fermentation techniques and how to implement the techniques to control the physio-chemical properties in the desirable range will prepare us for the implementation of those analytical insights in the real world practice.
+- **Prepare for the model deployment** - - Further analysis on what fermentation techniques and how to implement the techniques to control the physio-chemical properties in the desirable range will prepare us for the implementation of those analytical insights in the real-world practice.

 ## For More Information